wisegirl139-sudo/PIApad/README.md

 hiya, so piapad is short for piano pad, now its not really a piano or a pad, its actually a mini keyboard on a card shaped pcb.
-So sue me for misleading or wtv but it is a cathier name , i bet kevin hart would agree. anyways now piapad has 8 keys made from exposed copper pads that use acd type sensoring.(horrible wording but yes).Now peronally the scmatic is peak and so is the pcb but the firmware is a bit mid but hey always room for improvement. this will also soon have its compatibe website. how it works is each "key" acts a keyboard key (like genuinely abcd etc on your keyboard) then these key values are used on the website to make sounds.(eg x tricggers f#). and thats pretty much a whole summary of it anywyas pcb
+So sue me for misleading or wtv but it is a catchier name , i bet kevin hart would agree.

+anyways now piapad has 8 keys made from exposed copper pads that use acd type sensoring.(horrible wording but yes).Now peronally the scmatic is peak and so is the pcb but the firmware is a bit mid but hey always room for improvement.
++this will also soon have its compatibe website.

+how it works is each "key" acts a keyboard key (like genuinely abcd etc on your keyboard) then these key values are used on the website to make sounds.(eg x tricggers f#). and thats pretty much a whole summary of it

+why - i wanted to learn more about circuit boards and try out more stuff (ive only ever made a hack pad this is my second project). and also do successful pcb art (forgot to remove solder mask from the copper art on the old ones:'(

+anywyas
+pcb
 <img width="571" height="359" alt="image" src="https://github.com/user-attachments/assets/53c96f6f-8454-4f63-8771-10431f863acb" />